 Gunnhild does, sprinting after Hogun towards the armory.
 She slots the blade back into its rack.

 “Here.”
 Hogun holds out another blade for her.
-It’s slightly curved, the metal darker—nearly black—than any Æsir or Dwarf would forge.
+It’s slightly curved, the metal darker—nearly black—than any Æsir or Dwarves would forge.

 “This sword is Vanir.”